hwipl/blog/drafts/tc-bpf_from_c/README.md

 ## Removing the QDISC

 You can undo the previous steps by deleting the QDISC on the network interface.
-Again, this requires communication with the kernel over the netlink routing socket.
+Again, this requires communication with the kernel over the Netlink routing socket.

-The netlink message consists of a header and an embedded TC message with a TC kind attribute.
+The Netlink message consists of a header and an embedded TC message with a TC kind attribute.

 ```